El Capitan Yosemite National Park

 - Taft Point.
 Breathtaking view of the east side of the monolith and the whole Yosemite Valley.

 Check out the beauty of El Capitan.
-Here a webcam in Yosemite
+Below is a webcam view of the El Capitan in Yosemite Valley.

 El Capitan is a beautiful natural monument to visit, in the midst of a stunning landscape.
 It is a good option for a vacation spot.
 Visitors can’t go wrong with spending time at El Capitan.